p4-team/ctf/2015-10-10-asisfin/forensic_150_strange/README.md

 ### ENG version

-In this task we're given an png image, there's just one problem:
+In this task we're given an 16MB [png image](strange.png), there's just one problem:

 ![alt](file.png)